We're thrilled: ROMAE's jewelry is now being sold at the bookshop of the Capitoline Museums in Rome!

 Our Flavia earrings are bold and stylish, with beautiful red garnet stone set into a round bezel, below which hangs a striking and solid wedge-shaped geometric ring.
 These earrings are based on an example found at Pompeii, from the first century AD.
 They feature the Roman hook at the back, but are also available with a post back.
+They may also be made as a set of clip-on earrings.

 "Flavia" was the name of an important plebeian family, or gens, in ancient Rome.
 Over time, its members held such important posts as Tribune of the Plebs (fourth century BC), and even consul (first century BC).
 During the first century AD, members of the branch of the family known as the Flavii Sabini became Rome's emperors.
 These were Vespasian (r.
 AD 69 - 79), Titus (r.
 AD 79 - 81), and Domitian (r.
 AD 81 - 96); the emperors of the Flavian Dynasty.